FabienCoutant/SparkUp/README.md

 `npm run test`
 * Running test with code coverage :
 `npm run coverage`
-* Running test with a report of gas consumed by the smart-contracts and each function :
+* Running test with report of gas consumed by the smart-contracts and each function :
 `npm run gas`

 :white_check_mark: Take not that by using CI/CD, we perform tests with **code coverage** and **gas report** on each Pull Request